 - 1/4 cup turbinado sugar, finely ground if desired (see cooks notes below)

-- 2. Press the dough together into a ball and knead it ever so gently in the bowl.
-Shape the dough into a disk, wrap it in wax paper, and refrigerate for at least 30 minutes or up to 2 days.
+- Press the dough together into a ball and knead it ever so gently in the bowl.
+Shape the dough into a disk, wrap it in plastic wrap or wax paper, and refrigerate for at least 30 minutes or up to 2 days.

-- 3. Roll the dough on a lightly floured surface to a 12- to 13-inch round.
-Carefully transfer the dough to a 9- or 10-inch round fluted tart pan with a removable bottom and gently press the pastry against the bottom and up the sides.
+- On a lightly floured surface, roll the dough to a 12- to 13-inch round.
+Carefully move the dough to a 9- or 10-inch round fluted tart pan with a removable bottom and gently press the pastry against the bottom and up the sides.
 Trim the pastry to about 1/2 inch above the edge of the pan.
-Fold the overhang in, and gently press pastry against the sides of the pan so it extends just 1/4 inch above the rim.
+Fold the overhanging crust in and gently press pastry against the sides of the pan so it extends just 1/4 inch above the rim.
 Prick the bottom and sides of the shell with a fork and refrigerate for 30 minutes.

-- 9. When you’re ready to bake the tart, whisk together the egg yolks, turbinado sugar, and salt in a large bowl.
-Slowly add the cream mixture, whisking constantly.
-Pour through a fine strainer set over a large glass measure, pressing hard on the solids to extract as much liquid as possible.
+- When you’re ready to bake the tart, in a large bowl, whisk together the egg yolks, turbinado sugar, and salt.
+Still whisking constantly, slowly add the cream mixture.
+Pour the mixture through a fine strainer set over a large glass measure, pressing hard on the solids to extract as much liquid as possible.

 - Sweetened Flaked Coconut is dried coconut to which water and sugar have been added.
 The increased moisture enhances tenderness and flavor.
 It is very sweet.
 Some say its flavor and mouthfeel are most similar to fresh coconut.
 Store any type of dried coconut in an airtight container in a cool, dark place.
 Untoasted dried coconut should keep for about 4 months at cool room temperature, 5 to 6 months in the refrigerator, and 8 to 12 months in the freezer.